webcomponents-cg/community-protocols/proposals/context.md

 ## Could we use Promises instead of callbacks?

 Many have commented that Promises could be used instead of callback functions.
+One major drawback of promises is that they cannot be resolved synchronously which would complicate usage of the Context API for simple use-cases.

-The major drawback of promises is that they do not allow multiple-resolution.
+Another issue with promises is that they do not allow multiple-resolution.
 Therefore we would not be able to handle cases where a requested value changes over time.
 This is capability that we see in the React Context API and believe is valuable for a variety of use cases.

 While we could restrict this API to only support a single resolution of a requested value, and then use observable mechanisms on that value to achieve data update behaviors, it is believe this will complicate simple use-cases unnecessarily.